aosabook/500lines/template-engine/template-engine.markdown

 `get_globals`.

-Now we can get into the implementation of the Templite class itself, and see how CodeBuilder is used.
+Now we can get into the implementation of the Templite class itself, and see how and where CodeBuilder is used.

 ### The Templite class implementation

 Most of our code is in the Templite class.
-As we've discussed, it has two
+As we've discussed, it has both a compilation and a rendering phase.
-phases: compilation and rendering.

 #### Compiling